wingateep/GameOfLife/README.md

 Each generation, or turn, in the game the following rules are applied:

-1. Any dead cell with exactly three neighbours becomes alive
+1. Any live cell with fewer than two live neighbours dies.
-2. Any live cell with more than 3 or less than 2 neighbours dies, due to overcrowding or loneliness respectively.
+2. Any live cell with two or three live neighbours lives on to the next generation.
+3. Any live cell with more than three live neighbours dies.
+4. Any dead cell with exactly three live neighbours becomes a live cell.